 How do I fold my manual wheelchair?

 One of the easiest ways to do this is to lift up under the centre of the wheelchair seat upholstery.
-To unfold the wheelchair, tilt slightly to one side, and then press down on one or both seat rails.
+To unfold the wheelchair, tilt slightly to one side and press down on one or both seat rails.

 How do I know what size wheelchair is right for me?

-Just like items of clothing such as shoes, it is important that the wheelchair fits the person who is using it well enough to ensure they are comfortable and that it's not likely to press on any part of their body, as this has the potential to create pressure areas.
+Just like items of clothing such as shoes, it is essential that the wheelchair fits the person using it well enough to ensure they are comfortable and that it's not likely to press on any part of their body, as this has the potential to create pressure areas.

 To ensure the right fit, you need to be able to tell us the following: